 Finally, in the case of the largest engagements we might see a high volume of audit staff turnover (probably at higher compensation levels) as firms competing to be selected as the successor auditor try to enhance their chances of winning such engagements by hiring key members of the departing audit team.
-While this might reduce the risk of audit failure to some degree and reduce transition inefficiencies, it has the potential to negatively impact auditor independence and increase compensation costs for the audit firms.
+When this might reduce the risk of audit failure to some degree and reduce transition inefficiencies, it has the potential to negatively impact auditor independence and increase compensation costs for the audit firms (and therefore fee levels for clients).